 Home Buyers’ Amount

 For homeowners with disabilities, the four-year rule qualification does not apply.
-If you are eligible for the DTC (disability tax credit) and purchase the home that’s better suited to your disability or access, you may claim the home buyers’ amount.
+If you are eligible for the Disability Tax Credit (DTC) and purchase a home that’s better suited to your disability or access, you may claim the home buyers’ amount.
 If you purchase a home for a relative who is disabled, you may also qualify for the credit.

 Home Buyers’ Plan Repayments (HBP)

 Many first-time buyers have discovered the value of the HBP.
-Borrowing from your RRSPs to help with purchase is a great move.
+Borrowing from your RRSPs to help with purchase might be a good option.
 If you participated in the HBP, you have up to 15 years to repay your withdrawal.
 Luckily, you have a bit of time before your repayment begins.
 The repayment period begins the second year after the year you withdrew your funds.

 No need to worry about calculating your repayment amounts.
-Your Notice of Assessment will contain all of the info you’ll need.
-CRA will outline the timeline and payment needed each year until you’ve repaid the entire amount.
+Your Notice of Assessment from the CRA will contain all of the info you’ll need.
+They will also outline the timeline and payment needed each year until you’ve repaid the entire amount.

 GST/HST New Housing Rebate